Jsparrow/jsparrow.github.io/docs/statistics/statistics-summary.md

 For our testing we measured open source projects on GitHub.

-The following statistics show combined results all those projects.
+The following statistics show combined results over all those projects.
 The [jSparrow Eclipse Plugin](/eclipse/getting-started.html) has been used to produce the results.

 <h2>Summary of Statistics</h2>